Siriusmart/youtube-tui/docs/src/installation.md

 # Installation

-It's about download (or building) the binary and putting them in an easily accessible location (like `/bin/`).
+> Currently YouTube TUI requires `libxcb`, which should come preinstalled in most Linux system.

-The YouTube TUI is not tested for Windows.
+The YouTube TUI is *not* tested for Windows.

 ## Install from Crates.io (recommended)

-Crates.io is a repository for programs written in Rust, and the YouTube TUI is avaliable <a href="https://crates.io/crates/youtube-tui" target=_blank>*there*</a>.
+Crates.io is a repository for programs written in Rust, and the YouTube TUI is available <a href="https://crates.io/crates/youtube-tui" target=_blank>*there*</a>.

 To install using this method, you will need `rustc` and `cargo` present. <a href="https://www.rust-lang.org/tools/install" target=_blank>*Here*</a>'s a tutorial on how to get them.